danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 fi
 ```

-However, since `swiftlint` is such a critical tool, I think that the optionality
+However, since swiftlint is such a critical tool, I prefer to have it mandatory.
-is really bad.
-Instead, my build step looks just like this:
+I therefore skip the if/else check and just have:

 ```bash
 swiftlint
 ```

-This means that the app now fails to build whenever `swiftlint` isn't available,
+This means that the app now fails to build whenever swiftlint isn't available,
-which means that `swiftlint` has gone from being an optional to a required tool.
+which means that it has gone from being an optional to a required tool.

+If you build packages with Swift Package Manager, you will not have a build phase
+where you can inject swiftlint.
+I then inject swiftlint into certain Fastlane lanes,
+so that linting is done in critical processes, like making new versions of my
+open-source projects.

 ## Xcode snippets

 Xcode snippets let you generate text that you type often.
 For instance, I use it
-to generate `MARK` blocks, extension bodies, test suite imports, test suite body
+to generate `MARK` blocks, extension bodies, test suite imports, test templates
-templates etc. They save me a lot of time and makes my code look the same across
+etc. They save me a lot of time and makes my code look the same across the entire
-the entire code base, with no extra effort.
+code base, with no extra effort.

-For instance, a snippet that creates a "plain" `// MARK - ` statement is defined
+For instance, I have a snippet that creates a "plain" `// MARK - ` statement, and
-in a file named `mark_plain.codesnippet`, that looks like this:
+have it defined in a file named `mark_plain.codesnippet`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>